d2l-ai/d2l-en/chapter_linear-regression/synthetic-regression-data.md

 JAX is all about NumPy like API with device acceleration and the functional transformations, so at least the current version doesn’t include data loading methods.
 With other  libraries we already have great data loaders out there, and JAX suggests using them instead.
-Here we will grab Tensorflow’s data loader, and modify it slightly to make it work with JAX.
+Here we will grab TensorFlow’s data loader, and modify it slightly to make it work with JAX.
 :end_tab: